tcrowe/language-svelte/readme.md

 It's forked from [UnwrittenFun/svelte-atom](https://github.com/UnwrittenFun/svelte-atom) and it only includes the grammar. a.k.a. the syntax highlighting

+I first tried to [create a tree-sitter grammar](https://flight-manual.atom.io/hacking-atom/sections/creating-a-grammar/) but it defeated me.
+If you know how to do that it might be helpful if we can collaborate.

 ## Table of Contents

 + [Development](#development)